Confederation of the Polish Crown: Foreign policy

-The party is considered pro-Russian, anti-Ukraine, anti-EU and anti-NATO.
+The party is considered pro-Russian, anti-Ukraine, anti-Israel, anti-EU and anti-NATO.
 The party is also anti-USA, condemning the USA as an imperialist empire that "is a political as well as military tool of Jewish blackmail against Poland".
 It called Poland ‘a Russian-German condominium under Jewish fiduciary government’.
 It argues that Poland should leave NATO and form an alliance with Belarus, Iran, Turkey and China instead, denouncing NATO as "international Zionist cadres" which are "linked to American imperialism".
 Braun accused Germany of instigating an anti-Polish campaign of shifting the blame for the Holocaust to Poland, arguing that German goal is to establish a "Jewish archipelago-sovereignty" in Poland and turn it into "Judeo-Polonia" supervised by the US army.

-In the Russo-Ukrainian War, the party took an anti-Ukrainian stance, denouncing Ukraine as a "failed state" ruled by the "Banderite regime" and demanding a construction of a 3-meter fence on the Polish-Ukrainian border.
-It demanded that no Ukrainian refugees be allowed to enter Poland and claimed that Ukrainian refugees are part of a plot to replace Poles with Ukrainians.
-The KKP voted against resolutions "condemning the Russian genocide in Ukraine" and “condemning the illegal referenda held by the Russian authorities in the occupied territories of Ukraine”, opposed expansion of NATO through entrance of Sweden and Finland, and denounced the bill to label Russia as a "terrorism-sponsoring state".
-The party also worked with the Alternative for Germany and Flemish Interest to organize protests against EU sanctions on Russia, and organized a nationwide "Stop the Ukrainization of Poland" campaign together with other parties in Poland.
+In the Russo-Ukrainian War, the KKP took an anti-Ukrainian stance, denouncing Ukraine as a "failed state" ruled by the "Banderite regime", demanding a construction of a 3-meter fence on the Polish-Ukrainian border, postulating that no Ukrainian refugees be allowed to enter Poland, and claiming that Ukrainian refugees are part of a plot to replace Poles with Ukrainians.
+The KKP voted against resolutions "condemning the Russian genocide in Ukraine" and “condemning the illegal referenda held by the Russian authorities in the occupied territories of Ukraine”, opposed expansion of NATO through entrance of Sweden and Finland, and denounced the bill labelling Russia a "terrorism-sponsoring state".
+It worked with the Alternative for Germany and Flemish Interest to organize protests against EU sanctions on Russia, and organized a nationwide "Stop the Ukrainization of Poland" campaign with other parties in Poland.
+According to political scientists Spasimir Domaradzki and Piotr Tosiek, the party does "not represent an openly pro-Russian position, offering instead an anti-Ukrainian programme".